Whassup/alinta-customer-manager/README.md

 This scope of this implementation will be limited to;

 * Frontend only implementation.
 No backend or API implementation required.
 The API will be replicated by a static stub.
-* No routing will be included to simplify solution.

 ## Build Plan